coldclimate/omnomfrickinnom/content/blog/2020-01-19-spicy-meatballs.markdown

 tags: ["spicy", "beef", "thai", "2020"]
 ---

-Early this week I saw a tweet mabout a Smitten Kitchen post from last year for [braised ginger meatballs in coconut broth](https://smittenkitchen.com/2019/05/braised-ginger-meatballs-in-coconut-broth/) which looked excellent and I was excited to try it when I got home.
-Then I got home to find I was missing most of the key ingrediants.
+Early this week I saw a tweet about a Smitten Kitchen post from last year for [braised ginger meatballs in coconut broth](https://smittenkitchen.com/2019/05/braised-ginger-meatballs-in-coconut-broth/) which looked excellent and I was excited to try it when I got home.
+Then I got home to find I was missing most of the key ingredients.
 Not to be putt off, I replaced some bits and cracked on.
 It ended up far less "meatballs in sauce" that "meatballs" though.
 I've never been good at reductions.

 ## You will need